jlongster/dcpu-lisp/README.rst

     * -l: print the code after the linearization phase
     * -e: run an expression instead of a file

+If you get an error, you may have to run this: ``touch compiler.ol && make``

 Examples
 --------